-Real Madrid's Pepe, second left, scores s goal during the Spanish La Liga soccer match between Real Madrid and FC Barcelona at the Santiago Bernabeu stadium in Madrid, Spain, Saturday, Oct.
-25, 2014.
+Real Madrid Sergio Ramos, right, celebrates his goal with teammate James Rodriguez, left, during a Spanish La Liga soccer match against Rayo Vallecano at the Santiago Bernabeu stadium in Madrid, Spain, Saturday, Nov.
+8, 2014.
 (AP Photo/Andres Kudacki)

 AP Global Football 10: